 - Economic circumstances and custody over children

 - Obligations from a previous marriage

 - Source of income and viability to get a new job

-- Needs of each party and the custodial needs of the children they have custody for
+- Needs of each party and the needs of the children they have custody of

 What happens to the properties owned by a married couple will be determined by the manner in which they bought them.
 Spouses can choose to acquire properties as:

 - Joint tenancy